Download the PDF file: Clothes Dryers

-Clothes dryers are popular domestic and commercial machines which, when poorly maintained or not used correctly, can increase the risk of fires.
+Clothes dryers are popular domestic and commercial manufactured goods which, when poorly maintained or incorrectly used, can increase the risk of fires.

 Reduce the potential for fire in the following ways:

-- Follow the manufacturer's instructions and ensure the lint filter is cleaned before every load.
+- Always ensure the lint filter is cleaned before every load.

-- If you use anti-static sheets scrub the lint filter with warm soapy water and then rinse every month.
-This will remove a waxy build up on the filter.
+- If you use anti-static sheets scrub the lint filter with warm soapy water and then rinse and dry thoroughly every month.
+This will remove the waxy build up on the filter.

-- Move the dryer and vacuum lint that has collected behind and underneath at least once a year.
+- Move the dryer at least once a year and vacuum lint that has collected behind and underneath.

 - Never use the dryer for drying clothes or rags that have been used to absorb flammable liquids or oils.
 You need to wash clothes worn while using oils or sprays in hot water and detergent to remove such substances before putting them in a dryer.